darinz/DL/01_Math/12_optimization_techniques.md

 - The contour plot shows the optimization paths.
 - The function value plot shows convergence speed.

+> **Tip:** Try changing the learning rate or initial point to see how convergence changes!

 ---

 ## 7. Why Optimization Techniques Matter in Deep Learning